Over the Apron

 12

 The full MLE (9.12% of the cap, up to 4 years) for over-the-cap teams that stay below the first apron.
-Using more than the taxpayer portion hard-caps the team at the first apron for the rest of the season — a hard cap this sim carries into every later move.
+Spending past the taxpayer portion — in dollars or years — hard-caps the team at the first apron for the rest of the season, and later moves must stay under that ceiling.

 2023 CBA · Art.
 VII §6(e)